adrianortuzar/user_dojo/README.md

 Kata exercise to practise TDD.

+This exercise is done with javascript and using Jasmine BDD http://jasmine.github.io/

+The objective is practise the setter and getter in javascript.

+##The exercise that I propouse is the following:

-Create the User class with the following properties:
+1. Create the User class with the following properties:
 - name (string)
 - surname (string)
 - email (string)